The Carry-On Only Packing List for Women

 No matter how big or small our bags are, we always feel compelled to fill them.
 Choose a bag that’s large enough to fit everything you need, but not so big you’ll be tempted to throw in that fourth pair of shoes, just because you have space.

-An ideal travel backpack combines the best features of both: the ergonomics and portability of a backpack with the obsessive organization and easy packing of a suitcase.
-And, the harness is fully height adjustable.
-Short ladies unite!
-The 35L is likely to be just right for you.
+An ideal travel backpack combines the ergonomics and portability of a backpack with the obsessive organization and easy packing of a suitcase.
+And, the harness is fully height adjustable for a perfect fit on anyone.

 Meredith says, “I love how this bag helps me stay organized.
 Everyone is jealous of my AWESOMEEE BAG.
 And, the cherry on top is that the Tortuga customer service is outstanding.
 10/10 would buy this bag again.”